alcrene/smttask/docs/basics.rst

 - We provide an `unpack_result` method; this can be a convenient pattern for saving outputs in a compressed format.
-  The name `unpack_result` is not special and the function is not used internally by the task: it is only to simplify user code.[#unpack]_
+  The name `unpack_result` is not special and the function is not used internally by the task: it is only to simplify user code. [#unpack]_

-.. [#unpack] We may add in the future a special function name, for defining a post-processor which is automatically applied to results before they are returned.
-This would make a decompression function completely transparent.

 Tasks as inputs